CaptainBeluga/EasyGarage/README.md

 It was my first real important project in python.
 I dedicate it to my dad,he works in a car workshop.
 He always has got lots of clients and to manage easier them I create this program for him.

 ♥♥♥ FUN FACT = My dad ,actually, never used it due legal purpose.
-But he appreciates it ♥♥♥
+But he appreciated it ♥♥♥

 You can edit the code for your activity ;)